ml4sts/research-mentoring/README.md

-# research-mentoring-orientation
+# research-mentoring

-resources and getting started guide for students I mentor in research
+templates for mentoring tracking and getting started guide for students I mentor in research